ezraezra101/Ruby-Encrypt/README.md

 Things to do:
--break up input string, encrypt, then concatinate -separate decryption/encryption for RSA
+-separate decryption/encryption for RSA
 -Add the option to save multiple (and different types) of keys - run from keyfile?
--Allow the user to input their own prime #s (or randomly generate them) -Automate testing
--Move away from global variables (to object specific variables) -Longer source for pi encrypt (separate file?)
+-Allow the user to input their own prime #s (or randomly generate them) -Move away from global variables (to object specific variables) -Longer source for pi encrypt (separate file?)
+Done:
+-break up input string, encrypt, then concatinate -Automate testing